christiannaths/anemptyrepo/README.markdown

 the <code>subl</code> command which directory to open, the <code> . </code> means "the current directory"

-Now edit your code how every you see fit.
+Now edit your code how ever you see fit.
 Add files if you need to.
 Try adding a new file and call it whatever you like.
 Put something in it as a placeholder text.

 After you've done that, type this into terminal: